dfe-analytical-services/dfeR/.github/CONTRIBUTING.md

 We recommend using the [usethis](https://usethis.r-lib.org/index.html) package where possible for consistency and simplicity.

+## R/ folder

+In an R package you are not allowed to have any sub directories in the R/ folder.
+Where possible we should have one script per function or per function family if a function belongs to a wider family (for example the fetch_ functions).
+The script should share the name of the function or family.
+Given the ever growing number of functions in this package we have made a few specific scripts to contain multiple functions:

+* R/internal_functions.R - this contains any internal, non-exported functions that are only for use in package code and not available to users
+* R/helper_functions.R - this contains any functions that are used as helpers in other functions but still exported for users to use if they want
+* R/all_datasets.R - this contains documentation for all data sets exported by the packages

 ## Adding package dependencies

 Add any packages the package users will need with: